LotusCloud/Fclone-Bot/README.md

 - Copy all mails from \accounts\emails.txt and paste in 'Group members' field, then press 'Add Members'

-- open your SHARED DRIVE and add this google group (it will be something like `your@googlegroups.com`) as 'Content Manager'.
+- open your SHARED DRIVE and add this  [Google Group](https://groups.google.com/my-groups) (it will be something like `your@googlegroups.com`) as 'Content Manager'.
 Done!

 - Don't forget delete emails.txt in your local drive

 #### Alternative